nationalarchives/dr2-ingest/scala/lambdas/ingest-flow-control/README.md

 1. Once it successfully schedules a task (either on reserved channel or through probability), the lambda invocation terminates.
 1. If neither the reserved channels, nor probability approach schedules a task (e.g. no waiting task), the lambda invocation terminates.

+## Error handling
+At times, it is possible that more than one invocation reads the same item(s) from the dynamoDB table.
+In such case, the first invocation succeeds and deletes the item.
+Any subsequent invocation faces an error condition.
+In such case, these subsequent invocations simply delete the item and continue processing remaining systems from the configuration.